BC Assessments and Property Tax

 - The BBOT presented to Burnaby City Council on this issue, and Council voted to have city staff developed a report on the BBOT’s solutions, and to support our advocacy efforts at the provincial level.

 - The BBOT has also presented to the city’s Financial Management Committee to push for action on this issue.
 The BBOT will continue to work with the City on local solutions, while engaging directly with the provincial government on longer-term solutions.

-- The BBOT has met with the provincial Ministry responsible for BC Assessment to present out solutions on this issue, and has engaged with Minister Selina Robinson and the four Burnaby MLAs.
+- The BBOT has met with the provincial Ministry responsible for BC Assessment to present out solutions on this issue, and has engaged with or met with Minister Selina Robinson and the four Burnaby MLAs.

 Many businesses are facing very high property tax bills because BC Assessment is basing their property’s value on the “highest and best use”– not on what the land is currently used for but on its future redevelopment potential.

 As a result, some businesses (whether property owners themselves or through triple-net leases) have faced soaring property tax bills simply because the property they are located on has quickly increased in value.
 This process of property assessment has created a scenario where businesses are faced with significantly higher property tax bills despite there being no change in the current business use or redevelopment to the property, sometimes to the point of the taxes being too onerous and cost-prohibitive to continue.

 The Burnaby Board of Trade (BBOT) is proposing several solutions to both the provincial and local governments to change how property values are assessed in BC and to address spikes in property taxes facing some local businesses.
 Click here to read our policy paper on this issue, or read about our solutions below.
 Plus, read BBOT President & CEO Paul Holden’s business column on this issue in the Burnaby Now, and watch GlobalBC News’ story on the impact of property assessments on local businesses, featuring the BBOT.